project-jue/jue/docs/core_world/CORE_05_Evaluation.md

 Rewrite rules: We fix the set of rewrite rules (β and possibly η) and any other rules (like for primitives) and specify their order of application.

 Handling of non-termination: We accept that for non-terminating terms, the evaluation does not produce a normal form.
 We can represent this as ⊥ (bottom) in the semantic domain, but operationally, the evaluator would run forever (or until resource limits).
-In the Physics layer, we will have resource limits that stop evaluation, but that is outside Core-World.
+In the Physics-World, we will have resource limits that stop evaluation, but that is outside Core-World.

 So, Core-World evaluation is deterministic by decree.
-The Physics layer will implement this deterministic evaluation (up to resource limits) and will also be deterministic in its own right (as per previous discussions).
+The Physics-World will implement this deterministic evaluation (up to resource limits) and will also be deterministic in its own right (as per previous discussions).